andreaslink-de/LED-Matrix-Clock/README.md

     - Free event to implement/use in homeautomation system, e.g. turn on lights
  - Button 2 long pressed:
     - 'zuhause/haus/schlafzimmer/iotdevice-clock/AndreasClockDevice/button2/long': '1'
-    - Free event to implement/use in homeautomation system, e.g. turn on alarm
+    - Free event to implement/use in homeautomation system, e.g. open the blinds

  **Remind:**
  If Button 1 is pushed during boot, it will force the WiFi Manager to start up, so setup can be changed!